-3.10.1 All passengers must have attended the Field Safety Training Program (FSTP) Helicopter Training or refresher course during the current season before boarding a USAP helicopter.
+- 3.10.1 All passengers must have successfully completed the USAP's Antarctic Field Safety (AFS) course including the Helicopter Safety Video component during the current season in order to board a USAP helicopter.
 NSF Representative/Station Manager has the ability to waive this requirement for specific Distinguished Visitors or others approved in writing.

-3.10.2 Passengers shall be escorted to and from the helicopter by a helitech or pilot.
-NEVER APPROACH THE HELICOPTER [WHEN BLADES ARE TURNING] FROM THE REAR.

-3.10.3 All passengers should be briefed immediately before going out to the helicopter.

-3.10.4 The pilot shall ensure that a safety briefing is given to all passengers prior to takeoff in accordance with the governing procedures of the pilot's respective organization and the NSF's contract language.

-3.10.5 Passengers may disembark from the helicopter prior to shutdown when operationally essential and only if escorted by qualified personnel, normally a helitech or pilot.

-3.10.6 Escorts should ensure they have the pilot's permission to approach or depart an aircraft that is running and that all ground personnel and passengers stay well clear of the tail rotor.
+For passengers with waivers, the Helicopter Safety Video will be shown before the aircraft briefing when possible. - 3.10.2 Passengers shall be escorted to and from the helicopter by a helitech or pilot.
+NEVER APPROACH THE HELICOPTER FROM THE REAR. - 3.10.3 All passengers should be briefed by pertinent aircrew immediately before going out to the helicopter. - 3.10.4 The pilot shall ensure that a safety briefing is given to all passengers prior to takeoff in accordance with the governing procedures of the pilot's respective organization and the NSF's contract language. - 3.10.5 Passengers may disembark from the helicopter prior to shut down when operationally essential and only if escorted by qualified personnel, normally a helitech or pilot. - 3.10.6 Escorts should ensure they have the pilot's permission to approach or depart an aircraft that is running and that all ground personnel and passengers stay well clear of the tail rotor.